ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/setup.md

 ## Init

 The recommended way to start a new Greenwood project, our **init** CLI will scaffold out a starter project for you.
-Just run a single command, and then just follow the prompts.
+Just run a single command and then follow the prompts.

 To scaffold into the _current_ directory, run: